 In order to have the best experience abroad, it is recommended that students meet with their academic advisor early in their undergraduate career.
 Be sure to review the resources on the Education Abroad pages, including the funding resources page and the events calendar.

 Students can fulfill core and flag requirements abroad via petition.
 For more information, view the Texas Undergraduate Studies petitions page.
 Remember to use the My Credit Abroad database to explore the historical record of courses other UT students have taken abroad.

 Questions about credit?
 Review the Study Abroad Credit page for more information about receiving academic credit while abroad.

 The following reciprocal exchange and affiliate partners offer strong academic options for architecture majors.
 This is not meant to be an extensive list of opportunities, but rather a starting place for exploration.
-Many of these programs are all taught in English.
+Many of these programs are taught in English.